We're an affiliate

 We hope you love the products we recommend!
 Just so you know, we may collect a share of sales or other compensation from the links on this page at no additional cost to you.
 Thank you if you use our links, we really appreciate it!

 Have you ever looked at a Pitbull and marveled at their well-built physique, covered with a shiny single coat?

-Well, you may have proceeded to wonder ‘Why are Pitbulls so muscular’, especially when compared to other people-oriented dogs?
+But why pitbulls have so much muscle, especially when compared to other people-oriented dogs?

 The robust physical build of Pitbulls is not a factor of chance.
 It is rather a compounded chemistry of factors ranging from their lineage, exercise, and feeding.

 What’s the secret behind the brawny looks of Pitbulls?
-Continue reading this post as we unpack the reasons why Pits are muscular and highlight some benefits of owning a muscular breed.
+Continue reading this post as we unpack the reasons why pitbulls are muscular and highlight some benefits of owning a muscular breed.

 Reasons Why Pitbulls Are So Muscular

 Pitbulls are often referred to as ‘muscle dogs’ by canine lovers and it’s because of their robust body build which is hard to overlook.

 The following are some of the reasons that these gentle giants have muscular bodies compared to other family-friendly dog breeds:

 1. Genetic blueprint